Full-Time Conservation Organizer

 • Organize public events, outreach activities, and tabling opportunities for current and new individuals or groups seeking a broad diversity of supporters

-• 2-4 years of experience in effective organizing, grassroots and grass tops advocacy
+• At least two years of experience in grassroots organizing and advocacy

 • Experience working with diverse communities